terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-*To learn PAL ASAP, you need a very logically structured set of the simplest step-by-step demos with the required details to for you to train yourself, get the gist, and avoid rabbit holes.
+*To learn PAL ASAP, you need a very logically structured set of the simplest step-by-step demos (with critical details!) so that you can train yourself and (most important) avoid rabbit holes.
 Thats what this section "3c Enterprise" provides (WIP).*

 <br>